 Sign of Peace: Before sharing the Body of Christ the members of the assembly are invited to express their love and peace with one another, usually through shaking hands or a kiss.

 Breaking of the Bread: The celebrant carries out the gestures of Christ at the Last Supper when he broke the bread to give to his disciples.
 The action signifies that in communion the many are made one in the one Bread of Life which is Christ.

-of the bread in which the assembly petitions God for mercy and peace.
+breaking of the bread in which the assembly petitions God for mercy